 6001 Middlefiskville was the former 60,000 square foot home of Sheplers Western Wear.
 The site sits on approximately 5 acres of land, and is located centrally in Austin on the Northwest corner of I-35 and 290 and adjacent to the former Highland Mall.

 AQUILA was aware of the Airport Boulevard Initiative and recognized this site as well positioned to obtain favorable zoning provisions under that initiative in the future which would allow significant vertical development.
 Further, the site was in close proximity to tremendous public transportation, including the Capital Metro train and bus stops.
-This made it an attractive long term investment opportunity, so long as an interim redevelopment use could be found to provide economic returns until such time that a denser project was needed in the marketplace.
+This made it an attractive long term commercial real estate investment opportunity, so long as an interim redevelopment use could be found to provide economic returns until such time that a denser project was needed in the marketplace.

 AQUILA helped our client secure the site and embark upon a redevelopment and leasing strategy.